How to create a work breakdown structure (WBS)

 A true WBS is a hybrid structure that represents the deliverables (or products) and all the wok required to define, design, develop, test and commission every one of the deliverables of a project.
-This is often referred to as a product oriented (or product based) WBS.
-Quite a mouthful but 100% accurate.
-If our project reflects a customer contract, every major obligation in the contract must be represented in the structure.
+This is often referred to as a “product-oriented” (or product based) WBS.
+Quite a mouthful, but 100% accurate.
+If our project reflects a customer contract, every major obligation in the contract must have a natural home somewhere in the structure.

 So how do we create one?

 Firstly we need all the key disciplines across the team to participate in the definition of the WBS.
 This should include suppliers.
 Project managers should never develop one on their own.
 Developing a WBS is in principle a 2 stage process.
 In Stage 1 we define the elements of the structure and agree it – in stage 2 we populate those elements.
 Stage 1 should not take that long – stage 2 can take any amount of time, but should be done as soon as possible.
 With the correct people in the room, it should be possible to create a first draft of a WBS (stage 1) in less than one day regardless of how big the project is.
 That would then be adjusted as information is confirmed, and we must expect this to happen and allow for this.
 Another terribly British habit is once we have a WBS, we are often very reluctant to change it.
 This is fundamentally wrong.
 If it is incomplete or wrong, it must be updated and if that means codes need to change – they need to change!